achkoe/homecontrol/gardenvalve/Readme.md

   - `for`: the duration in minutes how long the relay is on
 - `calculate_rain_amount_over_hours`: the time span used to calculate rain amount
 - `minimum_rain_amount_in_millimeters_for_valve_close`: the minimum rain amount for which the valve is closed
-- `switchaddress`: the ip address of the switch
+- `switchaddress`: the ip address of the esp32 board
 - `weatherstation`: the path to project `weatherstation`